The Seven Precepts

 The Fourth Precept

-The Fourth Precept enshrines the ground, regards what is concrete or near above what is abstract or distant, and lifts the material over intangibles.
+The Fourth Precept adores the ground, regards what is concrete above what is abstract, near before distant, and lifts the material over intangibles.

 V.